mtgordon/CBUConcerto2022/README.md

 This link will direct you to the Amazon Create Stack Page.
 Here we will now create a stack to dock the Concerto platform on the cloud.

-Before we do anything, make sure you are setting up the stack in the same region you set up your key pair.
-Select the dropdown in the top right next to your username to switch regions if necessary.
+Before you do anything, make sure you are setting up the stack in the same region you set up your key pair. *The link from the Concerto documentation will automatically set your region to London and you probably do not want this.* Select the dropdown in the top right next to your username to switch regions if necessary.
 The dropdown might take a second to load.

 ![Region Selection](doc-assets/images/aws-region-selection-stack.png)